dianfajar/danaoira.github.io/_posts/2017-06-07-d3js-selections-data-binding-scales.md

 - domain = data space
 - range = display space

-I had a to memorize this concept several times because I kept mixing the two up.
+I had to memorize this concept several times because I kept mixing the two up.
 Best advice ever!

 Setting up the code for scales usually looks like this: